-- Any individual or group of individuals are eligible for the formation of the company.
+- Any individual or group of individuals is eligible for the formation of the company.

-- Encouraging social welfare, science, art, commerce, religion, protection of the environment must be their objectives
+- Encouraging social welfare, science, art, commerce, religion, and protection of the environment must be their objectives

-- When they intend to invest their profits for social welfare.
+- When they intend to invest their profits in social welfare.